 In the paper, we propose a dynamic model for rankings based on the Plackett-Luce distribution with time-varying worth parameters following the GAS score-driven dynamics.
 Our formulation allows for exogenous covariates and corresponds to the setting of a panel linear regression with fixed effects.
 We also consider the case of partial rankings.
 The proposed model is described in Section~\ref{sec:model}.

 Using simulations, we investigate the finite-sample performance of the maximum likelihood estimator of our model.
-First, we demonstrate the convergence of the estimated coefficients for exogenous variables and the GAS dynamics to their true values along the time dimension.
-Second, we show that confidence intervals based on the standard maximum likelihood asymptotics appear usable even if the dimensions of data are moderate (such as 20 items ranked in 20 time periods).
+First, we demonstrate the convergence of the estimated coefficients for exogenous variables and of the GAS dynamics to their true values along the time dimension.
+Second, we show that confidence intervals based on the standard maximum likelihood asymptotics appear to be usable even if the dimensions of data are moderate (such as 20 items ranked in 20 time periods).
 The simulation study is conducted in Section~\ref{sec:sim}.

-As an illustration of the proposed methodology, we analyse the results of the Ice Hockey World Championships from 1998 to 2019.
+To demonstrate the proposed methodology, we analyse the results of the Ice Hockey World Championships from 1998 to 2019.
 We find that the proposed mean-reverting model fits the data better than the static and random walk models.
-The benefits of our approach include compilation of the ultimate (long-term) ranking of teams, straightforward estimation of the probabilities of specific rankings (e.g.\ podium positions) and prediction of future rankings.
+The benefits of our approach include a compilation of the ultimate (long-term) ranking of teams, the straightforward estimation of the probabilities of specific rankings (e.g.,\ podium positions), and the prediction of future rankings.
 The empirical study is presented in Section~\ref{sec:hockey}.

 Besides sports statistics, we discuss several other possible applications of the proposed model.
-Notably, we argue that our approach can be used to model rankings based on underlying indices (such as various country rankings) and captures the interaction between items, which the univariate models directly for indices do not account for.
+Notably, we argue that our approach can be used to model rankings based on underlying indices (such as various country rankings) and captures the interaction between items, which the univariate models used directly for indices do not account for.
 Furthermore, we note that our model is suitable for repeated surveys that are designed as rankings.
-Finally, we show how our approach can be utilized for rankings of decision-making units obtained by non-parametric efficiency analysis.
+Finally, we show how our approach can be utilised for the rankings of decision-making units obtained by non-parametric efficiency analysis.
 These applications are discussed in Section~\ref{sec:disc}.